pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 Methods `set()` and `reset()` modify both `field` and `counts`, so we can't call them inside two main loops.
 We have to memorise the cells that must be created and destroyed and perform the operations later.
-The `reset()` pass is performed before `set()` in a hope to make is a little bit faster (hash table operations run faster when there are fewer elements in the table).
+The `reset()` pass is performed before `set()` in the hope to make it a little bit faster (hash table operations run faster when there are fewer elements in the table).

 There is also usual correctness check code, which isn't needed now but will be important later, and the performance